brizzbane/surgetrader/README.md

 ## How well has it worked?

-I record performance in [the reddit group for SurgeTrader](https://www.reddit.com/r/surgetraderbot/).
+I record performance in [this blog](https://surgetraderbot.blogspot.com/) on a daily basis.
+You may ask questions in the reddit group for SurgeTrader](https://www.reddit.com/r/surgetraderbot/).

 Here are some other ways to learn about it:

 * [AMA Chat on reddit cryptomarkets](https://www.reddit.com/r/CryptoMarkets/comments/7a20lc/im_the_author_the_foss_crypto_trading_bot/)
 * [A comment I made](https://www.reddit.com/r/CryptoMarkets/comments/7dxyb4/bitcoin_cash_traders_lose_millions_as_exchange/dq1jeuk/) in response to a panic buy where people list millions - SurgeTraderBot can rightly be seen as a bot that sometimes buys into panic.